glsorre/amethystwindows/README.md

 ### Tall
 The default layout.
 This gives you one "main pane" on the left, and one other pane on the right.
 The main window is placed in the main pane (extending the full height of the screen), and all remaining windows are placed in the other pane.
 The main pane can be shrinked/expanded.

+# About

 ## Contact

 Please contact me trough [twitter](https://twitter.com/glsorre) or [gitter](https://gitter.im/glsorre/amethystwindows)

 ## License

-This software is released with the MIT license.
+This software is released with the [MIT license](https://github.com/glsorre/amethystwindows/blob/master/LICENSE).